 INTERVIEW with Tracy Hutcheon

-In an interview with Tracy Hutcheon we gain insight into her life and the work she has done in relation to the Fynbos for the Future project.
-By fundraising to support planting outdoor classrooms, she has raised enough to sponsor one of the plant days.
+In an interview with Tracy Hutcheon we gain insight into her life.
+Also we look at the work she has done in relation to the Fynbos for the Future project.
+By fundraising to support planting outdoor classrooms, she has raised enough to sponsor one plant day.
 She is a shining example of a Greenpopper in action!

 Can you tell us a bit about yourself?